Features

 A controller must be connected to your phone before you can start recording.
 If no controller is detected, you'll see a "Connect a controller" message.

-Recording stops when you tap the Stop button, use a configured Stop Trigger, or when a limit is reached (maximum 1 hour duration or storage limit of 5MB).
-If you navigates to a different screen or minimize app, the recording also stops and the macro is saved up to that point.
+Recording stops when you tap the Stop button, use a configured Stop Trigger, or when the maximum recording duration for your tier is reached — see Limits for details.
+If you navigate to a different screen or minimize the app, the recording also stops and the macro is saved up to that point.
 If no inputs are detected during a recording, the recording is discarded and a message is shown.

 Each input is saved as an individual macro entry the moment it is received from the controller.
 The exception is analog sticks — the left and right stick positions are always saved together in a single entry as per the remote play protocol.
 Every entry is stamped with a high-precision timestamp in the format MM:SS.sssss, where MM is minutes (00–59), SS is seconds (00–59), and sssss is five sub-second digits giving a resolution of 0.01 milliseconds (10 microseconds).
 The full timestamp range is 00:00.00000 to 59:59.99999, supporting recordings up to 1 hour.